 Rents in Paris

 Negotiating the rent is almost unheard of.
 There is such a high demand for properties in Paris that landlords have their pick of tenants.
 In addition, once tenants are in place it’s very difficult for a landlord to evict them, so they will be even more cautious.
-Newcomers, students, the unemployed and self-employed may be asked to provide a guarantor.
-Anyone who hasn’t been previously living in France may be asked to place the rent for the duration of the lease in an escrow account upfront, but this is not a legal requirement and negotiation may be possible on this point.
-Rent may be increased during the tenancy, but only once per year.
+Newcomers, students, unemployed people and self-employed may be asked to provide a guarantor.
+Anyone who hasn’t previously lived in France may be asked to place the rent for the duration of the lease in an escrow account upfront, but this is not a legal requirement and negotiation may be possible on this point.
+Rent may increase during the tenancy, but only once per year.

-Rent typically includes water and sewage rates, as well as the fee for the communal association that manages the apartment building’s public areas.
+Rent typically includes cold water and sewage rates, as well as the fee for the communal association that manages the apartment building’s public areas.
 It may include electricity and/or gas.
 It will usually not include telephone, internet or cable TV charges.
 In addition, there is an annual ‘residence tax’ which must be paid to the local council office (mairie).
 Check the terms of your lease carefully to be sure you understand the costs you are liable for.
-You can read more about connecting French utilities, and internet and telephone and TV.
+You can read more in our guide to connecting French utilities, and internet and TV in France.